hphelion/documentation/commercial/commercial.technical-overview.md

 ####Configuration {#Config}

-* One server to host the Seed Cloud VM
+* 1 server to host the Seed Cloud VM
-* One Undercloud server
+* 1 undercloud server
-* Four Overcloud nodes (One Controller node and three Compute nodes)
+* 4 overcloud nodes (One Controller node and three Compute nodes)
-* Two Swift object servers
+* 2 Swift object servers

 The maximum supported configuration is 36 servers consisting of 30 Compute servers and five configuration and management servers.